Vogue - Madonna

 - How does this song affect the mainstream audience during this era of music?

 - During this era, there were very few out artists and not a lot of music representing the LGTBQIA culture.
 Often time than not, it takes a heteronormative person to bring light to an important cause.
 Having someone of this celebrity status does help bring positive light to a misunderstood culture.
-In this song in particular, it brings an art form to the spotlight as well as how community welcomes others in.

 - Does this song help or hurt gay culture in the mainstream media?